Michael Ondaatje: Adaptations

 The Collected Works of Billy the Kid, Coming Through Slaughter and Divisadero have been adapted for the stage and produced in theatrical productions across North America and Europe.
 In addition to The English Patient adaptation, Ondaatje's films include a documentary on poet B.P.
 Nichol, Sons of Captain Poetry, and The Clinton Special: A Film About The Farm Show, which chronicles a collaborative theatre experience led in 1971 by Paul Thompson of Theatre Passe Muraille.

 In 2002, Ondaatje published a non-fiction book, The Conversations: Walter Murch and the Art of Editing Film, which won special recognition at the 2003 American Cinema Editors Awards, as well as a Kraszna-Krausz Book Award for best book of the year on the moving image.

 Honours

 In 1988, Ondaatje was made an Officer of the Order of Canada which was later upgraded to grade of Companion in 2016, the highest level of the order and two years later a Foreign Honorary Member of the American Academy of Arts and Letters.

-In 2005, he received Sri Lanka Ratna, the highest honour given by the Government of Sri Lanka for foreign nationals.
+In 2005, he received Sri Lanka Rathna, the highest honour given by the Government of Sri Lanka for foreign nationals.

 In 2008, he received the Golden Plate Award of the American Academy of Achievement.
 He was elected a Fellow of the Royal Society of Literature in 2012.

 In 2016, a new species of spider, Brignolia ondaatjei, discovered in Sri Lanka, was named after him.